A Local Guide to Shopping Siem Reap by Nathalie Saphon Ridel

 There are few people more equipped to provide advice on shopping Siem Reap than Cambodian-French entrepreneur, researcher and hotelier Nathalie Saphon Ridel, who has contributed, along with her husband Jean-Pierre Martial, founder of Artisans d’Angkor and Chantiers Ecoles, to the revival and promotion of traditional arts and crafts in Cambodia.

-A woman of exquisite taste, Nathalie was not only a source of superb tips when we arrived in Siem Reap, she was an inspiration.
+A woman of exquisite taste — Nathalie also owns the beautiful boutique lodgings, Maison Polanka — she was not only a source of superb tips and sound advice when we first arrived in Siem Reap in 2013, she was an inspiration.

 Q. What makes shopping Siem Reap special?

 A. You will have a great time discovering wonderful things in very different styles and with an authenticity and quality of workmanship that is admirable.
 Fortunately for us, a group of talented designers have chosen Siem Reap as a base to open their workshops, studios, galleries and boutiques.

 Q. Where should visitors to Siem Reap shop?